The QC Writing Center

 We will be available to work with you via the following fully digital, online platforms:

 Zoom - All CUNY faculty, staff, and students have access to Zoom accounts.
-Some of our tutors some use Zoom!
-When you make an appointment, you'll see which they prefer!
+We use Zoom almost exclusively!

 Those of you who need asynchronous tutoring options, please feel free to reserve a tutoring appointment and send your tutor a note.
 If you need help scheduling these appointments, please contact us at email@example.com.